Presentations

 - - - Association for Mathematical Consciousness Science: Models of Consciousness 3 [MOC3]: Stanford University: Stanford CA, USA - - September 9th, 2022 -

-Was accepted to present and presented work on a hypothetical mechanism that could produce the confounding parts of concsious report as a byproduct of representational processing.
+Was accepted to present and presented work on a hypothetical mechanism that could produce the confounding parts of conscious report as a byproduct of representational processing.

 Academic Presentations